kelu124/echomods/include/ppt_CLA.md

 ## Recommendation

+Recognize the pro-bono contributions by leaving the author's copyright (but him/her granting a license to the project), to distinguish this contribution from paid-for contribution:

 * Paid contributors give their copyright, but the project can allow the paid contributors to keep their copyrights
-* Unpaid contributors grant a a licence to use their contributions, unless they want to assign the copyright to the project
+* Unpaid contributors grant a a licence to use their contributions by default, unless they want to assign the copyright to the project.

 ## Application to the murgen-modules project